 This section of the 2650-mile Pacific Crest Trail offers spectacular views of North County.
 You will need an Adventure Pass to park as it’s located in the Cleveland National Forest.

 If you intend to hike long distances on the Pacific Crest Trail (it spans from Mexico to Canada, through California), you’ll need a different permit and to check other information requirements.

 Directions: Take I-8 E and exit at Sunrise Highway.
 Start at the Penny Pines Trailhead about 27 miles up Sunrise Highway.
 Follow the Pacific Crest Trail to Garnet Peak through Laguna Recreation Area.

 Rancho Carrillo Trails (Carlsbad)

-The Rancho Carrillo Trails are great for beginners, families and mountain bikers.
+The Rancho Carrillo Trails in Carlsbad are great for beginners, families, and mountain bikers.
 You can walk around the Leo Carrillo Ranch and see its peacocks, too.

 Directions: Take Palomar Airport Road east to Melrose Drive.
 Right on Melrose Drive south to Poinsettia Lane.
 Right on Poinsettia Lane, continue west to stop sign (Carrillo Elementary School will be on the left).